peter/sound-recommender/README.md

 ## Heroku Deployment

-The files [runtime.txt](runtime.txt) and [Procfile](Procfile) were added Python version and start command.
-Creating and deploying the app with the Heroku CLI:
+The files [runtime.txt](runtime.txt) and [Procfile](Procfile) and they contain the Python version and the start command.
+The following commands were used to create and deploy the app with the Heroku CLI:

 ```sh
 # Create app